TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.1-the-chef-and-his-cooking/_index.md

 The good thing about pricing is…. your benchmark is already set.

 Azure, AWS, Google, and many Service Providers have already set the benchmark.
 Your private cloud cannot be too far from it.
-Too low and you will likely make a loss (it’s almost impossible to beat their efficiency).
+Too low and you will likely make a loss (it's almost impossible to beat their efficiency).
 Too high and you will get a complain.
 Another source of benchmark is to consider what it would cost to run the same applications on physical servers

 If you are pricing your VDI, the cost of a PC sets your benchmark.
 You can be higher, but not by a huge gap.
 A PC costs $800 with Windows + 3 year warranty + 17” monitor.
 Add your IT Desktop cost, and you meet your benchmark.